EastPho/EastPho/README.md

 Computer Engineer Graduate
 --------------------------

 I got my Bachelor of Science in Computer Engineering at the University of Central Florida.
 I started with C for 1 year, but then switched over to Java.
-Learning Java made me appreciate Object Oriented Programming because it helps me compartmentalize data and functions as objects, given the name OOP.
+Learning Java made me appreciate Object Oriented Programming because it helps me compartmentalize data and functions as objects, given the name.

 *   🌍  I'm based in Orlando, FL
 *   ✉️  You can contact me at [kkhuu9@gmail.com](mailto:kkhuu9@gmail.com)